 To turn off the automatic headlamp system, turn the exterior lamp control to the off position and then release.
-For vehicles first sold in Canada, the transmission must be in the P (Park) position, before the automatic headlamp system can be turned off.

 The vehicle has a light sensor on the top of the instrument panel.
 Do not cover the sensor; otherwise the system will come on whenever the ignition is on.